MaterializeInc/materialize/doc/user/content/administration/billing.md

 {{< note >}}

-You can resize a cluster to respond to changes in your workload:
+You can resize a cluster to respond to changes in your workload.
+See [Sizing your clusters](/concepts/clusters/#sizing-your-clusters).

-- For clusters that contain storage objects (i.e., sources and sinks), resizing incurs **downtime**.

-- For clusters that contain compute objects **only** (i.e., indexes and materialized views), resizing does **not** incur downtime.

 {{</ note >}}